Texas Tech University

 Shannon was first appointed to the Texas Judicial Commission on Mental Health in 2018, and he is also a board appointee for StarCare Specialty Health System (formerly known as Lubbock Regional Mental Health & Mental Retardation Center), where he has served for over thirty years and twice served as chair.
 Shannon is an elected member of the American Law Institute and was the 2008–09 President of the Lubbock Area Bar Association.
 In past years, he also served on the boards of Advocacy, Inc. (now Disability Rights Texas), the Lubbock Area Bar Association, NAMI-Texas, and the Texas Council of Community Centers.
 He is also a past chair of the State Bar of Texas Disability Issues Committee and a former Council member of the State Bar ADR Section.
 Former Governor Rick Perry appointed him to four terms on the Texas Governor's Committee on People with Disabilities from 2003-11.
 In 2000, Shannon filed an amicus curiae brief at the United States Supreme Court in PGA Tour, Inc. v.
 Casey Martin.
 He also served through appointment by the Lt.
 Governor on a task force in 2002-03 that re-wrote the state's criminal competency statutes.

-Professor Shannon is the author or co-author of six editions of the book, Texas Criminal Procedure and the Offender with Mental Illness.
+Professor Shannon is the author or co-author of seven editions of the book, Texas Criminal Procedure and the Offender with Mental Illness.
 Shannon also co-authored two editions of Rau, Sherman, & Shannon's Texas ADR & Arbitration Statutes & Commentary.

 Shannon graduated first in his law school class.
 Before coming to Texas Tech, Shannon served as an attorney-advisor in the Office of the General Counsel to the Secretary of the Air Force at the Pentagon and practiced at the Austin office of Hughes & Luce (now part of K&L Gates).